 Every clock in Ardour has four different, selectable clock modes.
 Each mode displays time using different units.
-You can change the clock mode by Right-clicking on the clock and selecting the desired mode from the menu.
+The clock mode can be changed by Right-clicking on the clock and selecting the desired mode from the menu.
 Some clocks are entirely independent of any other clock's mode; others are linked so that changing one changes all clocks in that group.
 The different modes are:

 |Timecode||Time is shown as SMPTE timecode in Hours:Minutes:Seconds:Frames, measured from the timecode zero point on the timeline (which may not correspond to the session start and/or absolute zero on the timeline, depending on configurable timecode offsets).
 The frames value is dictated by either the session FPS setting, or, if slaved to an external timecode master, the master's setting.
 In the transport clocks, the FPS value is shown below the time display, along with an indication of the current timecode source (INT means that Ardour is its own timecode source).|